 In case of emergency

 Some clients will suddenly have "urgent" jobs that need doing.
 They'll know you're on holiday but will still call your mobile, panicking about something that's come up.
-This is especially a problem if you're a web developer and host several websites, or if you're a PR professional that often needs to respond immediately to any reputation issues.
+It is especially a problem if you're a web developer who hosts several websites or if you're a PR professional that often needs to respond immediately to any reputation issues.

-In which case, always have a fellow freelancer you can trust to be an "emergency contact" for your client, and provide their contact information to all your clients before you go away.
+In which case, always have a fellow freelancer you can trust to be an "emergency contact" for your client and provide their contact information to all your clients before you leave.
 If this isn't possible, set expectations early on by offering an emergency, out-of-hours on-call rate.
-That way, you can respond on holiday but make more money for providing peace of mind.
+That way, you can respond on holiday but make more money by providing peace of mind.

 Hire a virtual assistant

 TimeEtc is recommended.
-Prices start from £169 per month, and that gives you six hours per month with a dedicated UK assistant.
-The highest package at an eye-watering £899 per month gives you 40 hours, a dedicated UK assistant along with premium support.
+Prices start from £169 per month, giving you six hours per month with a dedicated UK assistant.
+The highest package at an eye-watering £899 per month gives you 40 hours, a dedicated UK assistant with premium support.
 You can take a free trial if you're not sure.

-I use CircleLoop, a cloud-based telephone system that costs just £15 per month and gives me everything I need to keep my business running while I'm away.
+We also recommend CircleLoop, a cloud-based telephone system that costs just £15 per month and gives you everything you need to keep your business running while you're away.